 - Other support services where necessary

 To meet ADI standards, annual re-certification is required to keep your certified service dog status, to keep your Next Step Service Dogs vest and identification cards, and to have access to the support services provided by Next Step Service Dogs.
 You must submit an Annual Report and your latest medical/veterinary/vaccination records, and be available to retake and pass the certification examination annually.
 Even though the vest and ID tags or cards are not required by law, they give your dog a polished appearance when in public and ease the public access difficulties typically faced by people partnered with a service dog.

 Yes, Next Step Service Dogs is a 501(c)3 nonprofit organization, and all donations are tax-deductible.
 Our TAX EIN number is 45-5266435.
-Other credentials include: Registered Guidestar Exchange Member, nonprofit listed on the Fidelity Charitable Trust giving site, and Assistance Dog International (ADI) Candidate.
+Other credentials include: Accreditation by Assistance Dog International (ADI), Registered Guidestar Exchange Member, and nonprofit listed on the Fidelity Charitable Trust giving site.

 Our specialty is helping clients with PTSD and/or Traumatic Brain Injury; we additionally train to help with mobility assist and seizures whenever possible.